everrwsr/everrwsr/README.md

 # I am everr.
 A Software Engnieer.😜

 - This is my MBTI type: [INFJ](https://www.16personalities.com/infj-conclusion)
 - Learning Software Enginner at [Xi’an University of Finance and Economics](https://www.xaufe.edu.cn/).
-(Sep,2020 - Present)
+(Sep,2020 - July,2024)
 - This is my Blog: [blog](https://everrwsr.github.io/)
 - I like Philosophy .
 I've benefited a lot in it.
 - ...